rachelselinar/ReGDS-Logic-Gate-Extraction/README.md

 make
 ```

 Repeat this step when changes are made to the parser.
+By default the parser supports the format in [example](./examples/lib.sp).

 ### LGE build